Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/requirements/use-case-descriptions.md

 ### Use Case 3 - Speaker Separation

-Actor: Suzy (primary player) and nearby non-player speakers (e.g., parent)
+Actor: AAC Player and nearby non-player speakers (e.g., parent)

-Triggering event: Suzy speaks a command while other people speak at the same time.
+Triggering event: AAC player speaks a command while other people speak at the same time.

 Preconditions: Enrolled player voice profile exists; speaker-separation model is enabled.

 Normal flow:
     1. System captures mixed audio with multiple speakers.
     2. The speaker-separation model isolates the enrolled player’s audio stream (prefer enrolled stream).
-    3. ASR runs on the isolated player stream and transcribes the utterance.
+    3. Whisper runs on the isolated player stream and transcribes the utterance.
     4. Transcription is normalized and mapped to a game command (e.g., PauseGame).
-    5. If confidence is high, API sends PauseGame to the game; UI confirms action.
+    5. API sends PauseGame to the game; UI confirms action.
     6. Log command and speaker attribution.

 Alternate flows / exceptions: